fluxninja/aperture/docs/content/get-started/setting-up-application/manual-control-points.md

 ```

 Control points are used to define where you want to act in code or at service
 level.
-It's important to understand what control points are, because you will be
+It's important to understand what control points are because you will be
 using them many times in your code.

 <!-- vale off -->